-Pre-Pay - Set the Debit Limit to 0.00 for pre-paid customers, indicating their balances should be paid before they may access services.
+Pre-Pay: Set the Debit Limit to 0.00 for pre-paid customers, indicating that they should pay their balances before they may access services.

-Post-Pay - Set the Debit Limit to the maximum amount you wish to allow for customers.
-This doesn't affect the payment terms, but the "negative debit" just acts as a form of credit.
+This doesn't affect the payment terms, but the negative debit just acts as a form of credit.

 The Automatic Cut-Off mechanism is partly real-time, whereas Credit Control is real-time with these exceptions:

-- The current account credit is cached by the routing engine for sixty (60) seconds, which means live credit is delayed by a minute.
+The current account credit gets cached by the routing engine for sixty (60) seconds, which means live credit gets delayed by a minute.

 While it's impossible to execute 100% real-time credit control that stops account action exactly at 0, there are workarounds.